Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Mutual Information Surprise

 $MIS_{\pm}$ denotes the upper and lower bound for the test sequence. \end{theorem}

 The proof of Theorem \ref{the:mis} is shown in the Appendix.
 These bounds are both tighter ($\Oc(\frac{\log n}{n})$ instead of $\Oc(\frac{\log n}{\sqrt{n}})$) and more efficient (analytical test sequence) than previous methods.
 The bounds offer theoretically grounded thresholds within which we expect MI to evolve.
-When these bounds $MIS_{\pm}$ are breached—either from below or from above—we know the system has encountered something.
+When these bounds $MIS_{\pm}$ are breached—either from below or from above—we then deem that the true mutual information of the system has changed.

-Some may argue that for an oversampled system, Assumption 2 does not hold.
-That is true, and as a result, the expectation term in Theorem \ref{the:mis}, $\log (m+n) - \log n$, needs to be adjusted.
-For a noise-free system with limited outcome and large number of existing observations, one needs to replace the expectation term with $(|\Yc|-1) (\frac{1}{n} - \frac{1}{m+n})$ and the bounds in Theorem~\ref{the:mis} still works.